-Performance-based calculation.
-The level of copper removal routinely achieved by the facility (i.e., the past demonstrated performance of the facility) is determined by a statistical analysis of discharge data submitted by the facility over the two year period from December 2009 through November 2011, using the methodology set forth in the Technical Support Document for Water Quality-based Toxics Control, EPA/505/2-90-001 (March 1991) (Appendix E).
-The average monthly and maximum daily limits are based on the 95th and 99th percentile of a lognormal distribution, based on the facility's monthly average effluent data as shown in Table 9.
-These calculations indicate that limits based solely on past performance would result in a monthly average limit of 40 $\mu$ g/l(tr) and a maximum daily limit of 68 $\mu$ g/l(tr).
+December 2013, using the methodology set forth in the Technical Support Document for Water Quality-based Toxics Control, EPA/505/2-90-001 (March 1991) (TSD) (Appendix E).
+The average monthly and maximum daily limits are based on the 95th and 99th percentile of a lognormal distribution, based on the facility's monthly average effluent data as shown in Table 1.
+The statistical analysis is shown in Attachment C. These calculations indicate that limits based solely on past performance would result in a monthly average limit of 37 $\mu$ g/l(tr) and a maximum daily limit of 46 $\mu$ g/l(tr).

 Resulting Effluent Limitation.
 As noted above, pursuant to the site-specific protocol, effluent limits will be relaxed only to the more stringent of the criteria-based or performance-based limits.
-In this case the criteria-based limits are more stringent.
-The draft permit therefore includes criteria-based monthly average and maximum daily permit limits, as follows:
+In this case the criteria-based limit is more stringent with respect to the chronic criterion, and the performance-based limit is more stringent with respect to the acute criterion.
+The draft permit therefore includes the criteria-based monthly average and performance-based maximum daily permit limits, as follows:

-Monthly average: 34 μg/l(tr) Maximum daily: 49 μg/l(tr)]
+Monthly average: $35 \mu g/l(tr)$ Maximum daily: $46 \mu g/l(tr)$